-Arrangements that are awarded should reflect the pupils 'normal way of working' within the classroom.
-If an Access Arrangement is never used then it is not a candidate's normal way of working and the arrangement should not be awarded for examinations.

-Past papers, school based assessments and examples of written work are used to provide evidence of need.
-Staff should keep a dated record of when an arrangement is used both in the classroom and following internal assessments.

-Any concerns and information for each pupil is relayed through discussions at meetings and emails.
-A fully completed Form 8 which shows a history of need is completed for all identified pupils.
+- 9.1 Arrangements that are awarded should reflect the students 'normal way of working' within the classroom.
+If an Access Arrangement is never used then it is not a candidate's normal way of working and the arrangement should not be awarded for examinations. - 9.2 Past papers, school based assessments and examples of written work are used to provide evidence of need.
+Staff should keep a dated record of when an arrangement is used both in the classroom and following internal assessments. - 9.3 Any concerns and information for each student is relayed through discussions at meetings and emails.
+A fully completed Form 8 which shows a history of need is completed for all identified students.
 All information is kept in a separate file and added to over time which includes reports and letters from outside agencies along with school based evidence.

-"The only exception to this is where an arrangement is put in place as a consequence of a temporary injury or impairment (see section 8.3, page 89)."
+"The only exception to this is where an arrangement is put in place as a consequence of a temporary injury or impairment (see section 8.3)."

 [AA 4.2.5]

-Processing applications for access arrangements
+10. Processing applications for access arrangements

-Access arrangements online is a tool provided by JCQ member awarding bodies for GCSE and GCE qualifications.
+10.1 Access arrangements online is a tool provided by JCQ member awarding bodies for GCSE and GCE qualifications.
 This tool also provides the facility to order modified papers for GCSE and GCE qualifications.

-"For GCSE and GCE qualifications, Access arrangements online enables centres to make a single online application for a candidate requiring access arrangements using any of the secure awarding body extranet sites.
+"For those qualifications listed within the Deadlines section, Access arrangements online enables centres to make a single online application for a candidate requiring access arrangements/ reasonable adjustments using any of the awarding bodies' secure extranet sites.
 Access arrangements online will provide an instant response and will only allow a maximum of 26 months for any arrangement.
-Further information on Access arrangements online is available from: http://www.jcq.org.uk/exams-office/aao-access-arrangements-online" [AA 8.1]
+Further information on Access arrangements online is available from: AAO - Frequently Asked Questions - JCQ Joint Council for Qualifications"

+[AA 8.1]
-All of the evidence collated is kept on file for each pupil and stored within the exams office.
-This includes a signed and dated form 8, data protection form signed by the candidate, evidence of normal way of working and any other supporting evidence.

-For all pupils it is the responsibility of the exams officer/SENCo to make the appropriate applications when all the relevant paperwork is in place which may include either a form 8 or in other cases a file note on letter headed paper.

-If the application has been refused, it may be referred to the relevant awarding body for consideration using the awarding body referral section if appropriate.
+- 10.2 All of the evidence collated is kept on file for each student and stored within the exams office.
+This includes a signed and dated form 8, data protection form signed by the candidate, evidence of normal way of working and any other supporting evidence. - 10.3 For all students it is the responsibility of the exams officer/SENCO to make the appropriate applications when all the relevant paperwork is in place, which may include either a form 8 or in other cases a file note on letter headed paper. - 10.4 If the application has been refused, it may be referred to the relevant awarding body for consideration using the awarding body referral section if appropriate.

-Centre-delegated access arrangements
+11. Centre-delegated access arrangements

-For all centre-delegated arrangements the evidence is collated as per usual which show a normal way of working.
+- 11.1 For all centre-delegated arrangements the evidence is collated as per usual which show a normal way of working.
 These arrangements include:

 - Rest breaks

 - Coloured overlays

 - Prompters

 - Coloured/enlarged paper

 - Low vision aid/magnifier

 - Word processor

-Word processor policy
+- Separate invigilation within the centre

-An exam candidate may be approved the use of a word processor where this is appropriate to the candidate's needs and not simply because this is the candidate's preferred way of working within the centre.
+- 11.2 Word Processor: An exam candidate may be approved the use of a word processor where this is appropriate to the candidate's needs and not simply because this is the candidate's preferred way of working within the centre.

-A candidate will be allowed to use a word processor if it is evident that there is a need and it is the normal way of working for that pupil.
+A candidate will be allowed to use a word processor if it is evident that there is a need and it is the normal way of working for that student.
 A word processor will be approved in cases where the candidate's difficulties may include:

 - a learning difficulty which has a substantial and long term adverse effect on their ability to write legibly.

 - a medical condition.

 - a physical disability.

 - a sensory impairment.

 - planning and organisational problems when writing by hand.

-- poor handwriting.
+• poor handwriting.

-\See appendix for the full Word Processor Policy
+\See Appendix 1 for the full Word Processor Policy